 Frog gigging is the ultimate simple outdoor pursuit.
 All one needs to participate is some sort of a gig and a source of light.
-One may ply the pond and river banks on foot with this simple list of equipment.
+One may pursue frogs from pond and river banks on foot with this simple list of equipment.
 However, to add both fun and more success to the trip, a boat or canoe is necessary.

 Information about frog gigging is about as scarce as hen's teeth.
 I have never seen a TV show on frog gigging.
 Nor have I ever seen a frog gigging DVD offered for sale.
 The bottom line is that not many people frog gig anymore.
 The net result for those of us who do is very little competition.